When reviewing or negotiating a contract, you’ll often encounter documents labelled as schedules, appendices, or addenda.

 If conflicts arise between the original contract and the appendices?

 They shouldn’t!
-In an ideal world, every possible variation is anticipated in the contract before it is signed… But if a conflict does arise, and the parties agree, the main contract would need to be amended.
+In an ideal world, every possible variation is anticipated in the contract before it is signed… But if a conflict arises, and the parties agree, the main contract must be amended.

 There could be a conflict, for example, between the definition of 'business day' in the industry-standard Master Services Agreement which was originally signed and the reality of the arrangement between the parties, which emerges only after some months.